scottgirard/Group-14-Project/Final Project/README.md

 ## Usage

-To Convert one currency to another:
+### To Convert one currency to another:

-- Select the interface under "Convert From" and choose the Currency you wish to start with
+* From the Convert tab, select a currency using the "Convert From" dropdown menu.
-  - For Example, If you wanted to convert 10 US Dollar to a exact sum of Euros, you would enter "U.S Dollar" from the Dropdown menu.
+  * For example, If you want to convert 10 US dollars to a equivalent sum of Euros, you would select "U.S Dollar" from the dropdown menu.

-- Select the Interface under "Convert To" and choose the Currency you wish to end with
+* Select a currency from the "Convert To" dropdown menu and choose the currency you wish to convert to.
-  - For the above example, you would select "European Union Euros"
+  * For the above example, you would select "European Union Euros"
-- In the Interface under "Amount", Type the amount of the Currency you wish to convert.
+* In the input field under "Amount", Type the amount of the currency you wish to convert.
-  - In the Above example, you would type 10 into the Interface.
+  * In the Above example, you would type 10 into the input field.
-- Under the "Amount" Interface, the website will return your answer.
+* The application will display the result below the user selections.
+* Additionally, the conversions for all currencies are shown in the large output box.
+These currencies are updated as each digit is entered into the "Amount" input field.

-To View the Exchange Rate changes for the Year via a visual representation:
+### To View the Exchange Rate changes for the Year via a visual representation:

-- Scroll Down to the section labelled "High Level Overview"
+* Click or tap the "Overview" tab at the top of the screen.
-- Under the words "Foreign Exchange Rates for the Year", you should see a visual representation of the currency rates as imported from the Data.
+* Under the words "Foreign Exchange Rates for the Year", you should see a visual representation of the currency rates as imported from the Data.
+* The chart is interactive.
+Use the icons on the top-right corner of the graph to modify the views.
+Tooltips should appear when you mouse over the top right corner of the graph.
+* Note the ability to select timeframes by clicking and dragging over a section of the graph.
+The graph can be reset by clicking the "Reset axes" icon on the top right of the graph.
+* Timeframes for the current year, decade, and all time can also be quickly accessed by using the dropdown menu below the graph.

-To get a more focused chart based on a single currency of your choosing:
+### To view a more focused chart based on a single currency of your choosing:

-- Scroll down to the section labeled "Single Currency Focus"
+* Click or tap the "Focus" tab at the top of the screen.
-- Under the text "Please select a currency", in the interface, select the currency you wish to view the History for.
+* Under the text "Please select a currency", in the interface, select a currency you wish to view.
-- In the graph above that, you should see the graph update to reflect the selected currency.
+* The graph above the dropdown selector will display the selected currency timeseries.
+* Be sure to explore the tooltips at the top right corner of the graph.

-To get a chart focused on comparison between two currencies of your choosing:
+### To view a chart focused on comparison between two currencies of your choosing:

-- Scroll down to the section labeled "Currency Comparison"
+* Click or tap the "Compare" tab at the top of the screen.
-- Under the text "Please select a first country to compare", in the interface, select your first Currency
+* Under the text "Please select a first country to compare", in the interface, select your first Currency
-- Under the text "Please select a second country to compare", in the interface, select your second Currency
+* Under the text "Please select a second country to compare", in the interface, select your second Currency
-- Under the text "Please enter a year between 2000 and 2019 to filter timeframe of the graph", select a year between 2000 and 2019.
+* Under the text "Please enter a year between 2000 and 2019 to filter timeframe of the graph", select a year between 2000 and 2019.
 This year should indicate the center of the time period you wish to represent.
-- You should see your graph updated to reflect the data you entered.
+* You should see your graph updated to reflect the data you entered.
+* Be sure to explore the tooltips at the top right corner of the graph.

 ## License